The Safety and Security of students, employees, and visitors to the University of North Carolina System is a priority second to none.

 Health Concerns on Campus

-The University and its campuses provide members of our community with the most accurate and current resources regarding any outbreaks or health threats from global leading authorities.
-Based on the collaborative efforts of the University of North Carolina community, we have identified best practices for notification, planning, and response should it be necessary.
+The University and its constituent institutions provide members of our community with the most accurate and current resources regarding any outbreaks or health threats from global leading authorities.
+Based on the collaborative efforts of the University of North Carolina System community, we have identified best practices for notification, planning, and response should it be necessary.